shreysrivastava677/Heart-Disease-Predction/README.md

 3. **Research Papers**:
    - Detrano, R., et al. "International application of a new probability algorithm for the diagnosis of coronary artery disease."
 American Journal of Cardiology 64.5 (1989): 304-310.

-## 👥 Team

-- **Shrey and team**

-## 📞 Support

-For questions or support:
-- Create an issue on GitHub
-- Contact the development team
-- Check documentation and FAQ

 ---